 Spanish Studies Abroad accepts payments via check, money order, and/or credit card.
 To make a credit card payment, please visit the View/Pay Bill stage of your online account.

 All checks and money orders should be made payable to “The Center for Cross-Cultural Study” or “CC-CS.”

 Your Billing Statement will appear in the View/Pay Bill Stage of your online account if you are required to pay Spanish Studies Abroad directly for any portion of your program costs.
 The Billing Statement will clearly outline each program fee and the amount.
 If the View/Pay Bill stage contains only partial fees, or no fee information, please contact your home institution to coordinate payment.

 Penalties for withdrawal from a Spanish Studies Abroad program are assessed based upon the length of time between notice of your withdrawal and the start of the program.
-The deposit is always non-refundable.
+Unless Spanish Studies cancels the program, the deposit is always non-refundable.

 In addition to the deposit forfeiture, withdrawal from a Spanish Studies Abroad program incurs the following penalties:

 - 25% of program fee for withdrawals between final payment due date and 30 days prior to the start of the program.